zarkobabic/PS2-keyboard-protocol-implementation-in-SystemVerilog/README.md

 In the folder src/simulation there are source files used for the simulation.
-In the subfolder <b>modules<b> there are implementations of the used module written in Verilog.
+In the subfolder <b>modules</b> there are implementations of the used module written in Verilog.
 In addition, on the path src/simulation there is a file testbench_uvm, which represents the source code for verification, written in Systemerilog using the standard library UVM (Universal Verification Methodology library).